sortedstartup/zero-to-release/README.md

 - `cd backend`
 - run `go mod tidy`
 - run `go run ./main.go`
 - you can access API using this URL

+# Add steps to create a tag to trigger action to create a backend docker image